 Welcome to the Office of the Registrar

-The Registrar's Office has the responsibility to maintain timely and accurate records of the academic progress of all students while upholding the privacy and security of those records.
+The Registrar's Office is responsible for maintaining timely and accurate records of the academic progress of all students while upholding the privacy and security of those records.
 As the official Office of Records for students at Manhattanville, the Registrar's Office has an important mission in the operation of the College.
-Most importantly, the office provides service to students, faculty, and staff first among its priorities, recognizing these persons as the office's primary constituency.
+Most importantly, the office provides service to students, faculty, and staff, recognizing these persons as the office's primary constituency.

 Please select a section below to find the information specific to your needs.
 We are here to assist you with:

 - ServiceHub and Student Planning, including Registration processes for new, continuing, and returning students